ToneDen/Player/README.md

     * **single**
       *default: false*
       True to force the player to render as if there were only one track in the playlist.
-      This parameter is internally set to true if the playlist has only one track.
+      This parameter is internally set to true if the playlist has only one track, *unless* the single parameter is explicitly set to false.
     * **skin**
       *default: 'light'*
       The player color scheme to render.
 Options are 'light', 'dark', 'mojave', and 'aurora'.